Current Doctoral Students

 Throughout his career, Vaughn has maintained membership in the American Institute of Architects, National Organization of Minority Architects, and amassed pedagogical and practical experience on an array of projects including stadia, residential, educational, commercial, and retail buildings.
 In 2002, he earned his B-Arch degree from the University of Southern California.
 He then earned an M-Arch degree from Syracuse University in 2005.
 Moreover, he became the first Tuskegee University professor to be named Educator of the Year by the American Institute of Architecture Students, bestowed at the 2012 AIAS FORUM in Savannah, Georgia.

-Kristen Hunter is a doctoral candidate in Real Estate Finance and Urban Development.
-Her dissertation research concerns urban redevelopment public‑private partnership deal structuring, financial performance, and economic development outcomes.
+Kristen Hunter's research concerns urban development public‑private partnership deal structuring, financial performance, and economic development outcomes.
 Additional interests include sustainable urbanism, institutional and non-profit development, and socially responsible investment.

 Kristen received a master’s degree with distinction in Real Estate and Project Management from the GSD, earning the Gerald M. McCue Medal for highest overall academic record and the Ferdinand Colleredo‑Mansfeld Prize for superior achievement in real estate studies.
 She also holds an M.A. in Medieval Chinese History from Cornell University and an A.B. cum laude in East Asian Languages and Civilizations from Harvard University.